 When I saw Callie on the show (see the clip below) I was pretty much smitten.
 She’s sweet as can be and when I saw that she lived in Colorado too I started day-dreaming about spending the day with her in the grocery store and picking her brain about how to do this elusive “Extreme Couponing”.
 She also did all of her Christmas shopping for $50 (OMG) and donates some of her loot to charities.
 So cool.

 She agreed to answer my many questions about the world of couponing and I’m so happy to share this interview with you all.

-And Then She Saved: How did you become The Cajun Couponer?
+And Then We Saved: How did you become The Cajun Couponer?

 Callie the Extreme Couponer: I was born and raised in Louisiana, but recently moved to Denver, CO.
 I am very proud of my Cajun roots and could think of no better name to be known on TLC’s Extreme Couponing then “The Cajun Couponer”

 ATWS: How long have you been couponing?

 Callie: When I was 6 months pregnant, my husband decided he wanted to sell our family business, move halfway across the country and go back to school.
 That has been over a year now, and when my husbands first college tuition bill came in, it made me realize I had to find a way to save money.
 I could not make enough money to go back to work and send our kids to daycare…so I found a way to save money and stay home with my kids.
 I call couponing my “mom salary”.

 ATWS: How did you get cast as one of TLC’s Extreme Couponers?